 This short asymmetrical hairstyle for blonde hair enhances the face, complete with the side bangs that cut the width to lengthen the face.
 Choppy, tapered layers help give round faces some edges.

-This asymmetrical cut is a futuristic textured bob that was created by colorist and hair designer Wade Bennett of Southsea, UK.
+This asymmetrical cut is a futuristic textured bob created by colorist and hair designer Wade Bennett of Southsea, UK.

 “The cutting techniques used included back cutting and freehand curving for weight removal,” explains Bennett.
 “A moisture treatment was applied with thermal protection before straightening and dry cutting to create the desired texture.”

-Bennett goes onto say, “I cut the fringe and graduation freehand with the intention of creating an open and fresh look around her face.
-The professional products used include Potion 9, Trilliant, and Micro Fibre web.”
+Bennett says, “I cut the fringe and graduation freehand with the intention of creating an open and fresh look around her face.
+The professional products used include Potion 9, Trilliant, and Micro Fibre Web.”

-Bennett recommends this to women with thick hair who want something easy to maintain.
+Bennett recommends this asymmetrical layered bob to women with thick hair who want something easy to maintain.
 The cut also works well when dried with a natural wave.

-This cut is an exaggerated asymmetrical cut through the means of multiple dry cutting techniques.
+This long asymmetrical stacked bob cut is an exaggerated asymmetrical cut through multiple dry-cutting techniques.
 It was handcrafted by hairstylist Nicholas Burns of Las Vegas, NV.

-When asked, Burns’ favorite part of this process was the sculpting of the hair through point cutting and dry-stroking techniques.
+When asked, Burns’ favorite part of this process was sculpting the hair through point cutting and dry-stroking techniques.

 “Rock asymmetrical bobs,” he exclaims.
-“Analyze your hair type and face and see if one would be possible and or flattering for you.
-I would adjust things like moving the weight line to decrease the angle to better fit their face as well as give them general tips on the daily styling to better achieve this same look at home.”
+“Analyze your hair type and face and see if one would be possible or flattering for you.
+I would adjust things like moving the weight line to decrease the angle to fit their face better and give them general tips on the daily styling to achieve this same look at home better.”